Species-Appropriate Diet

 What a Species-Appropriate Diet Is

 Because dogs are carnivore-leaning mammals, their digestion and metabolism generally work best when most of their nutrition comes from animal-based proteins and fats.
 These foods provide complete amino acids, essential fatty acids, and many vitamins and minerals in forms dogs tend to digest and utilize efficiently.
-A species-appropriate diet can include plant ingredients, but it treats them as supportive, not foundational—often for roles like fiber (to support stool quality and gut motility) or plant compounds that add nutrient diversity.
+A species-appropriate diet can include plant ingredients, but it usually treats them as supportive, often for roles like fiber (to support stool quality and gut motility) or plant compounds that add nutrient diversity.

 This approach also cares about nutrient form and usability, not only nutrient totals.
 Two diets can look similar on paper while producing different outcomes in real dogs because digestibility, processing level, and bioavailability determine how much of the nutrition actually reaches the body’s cells.
 Species-appropriate feeding aims to support stable digestion, healthy body composition, balanced energy regulation, and long-term metabolic resilience.

 Wild canines provide helpful context for this framework.
 Modern dogs are not wolves, but they share key digestive traits and nutrient needs with other canines.
-Looking at the kinds of foods that support health in wild canine populations helps clarify what canine bodies evolved to handle well—especially diets centered on animal tissues like muscle meat, organs, connective tissue, and fat—without suggesting that domestic dogs should eat an identical diet.
+Looking at the kinds of foods that support health in wild canine populations helps clarify what canine bodies evolved to handle well (especially diets centered on animal tissues like muscle meat, organs, connective tissue, and fat) without suggesting that domestic dogs should eat an identical diet.

 The Best Foods for Dogs